 The discipline policy of HCS has been established for students in grades 7-12.
-In the elementary grades, discipline will be modified at the discretion of the administration.

 Junior/Senior High

 Teachers will keep a student behavior and conduct book in their classrooms.
 When students show behavior or conduct that is unacceptable, it will be noted and a detention slip will be sent to the office on the third offense and each offense thereafter.
 The type of detention will be determined in the office.
 Parents will be notified by email for any detention.
 These records will start over each quarter.
 Some of this conduct would include: